 At Miami Stem Cell, we use high-quality, carefully sourced exosomes to ensure the highest level of safety.
 While serious adverse reactions are rare, understanding the common, mild responses can help you feel prepared and confident about your treatment.
 Most of these effects resolve on their own within a few hours to a few days, with no need for intervention.
 We’ll walk you through exactly what to expect so you can focus on the regenerative benefits of your exosome therapy.

-Reactions at the Injection Site
+What to Expect at the Injection Site

 The most common side effect is a minor reaction right where the treatment is administered.
 Whether you receive exosomes through an IV drip or a direct injection into a joint, you might notice some localized redness, slight swelling, or tenderness.
 This is your body’s immediate response to the needle and the introduction of the fluid.
 Think of it like the aftermath of a routine blood draw or vaccination.
 These symptoms are typically very mild and tend to disappear within a day or two as your body absorbs the exosomes and the initial irritation subsides.